RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 - DEMO text-styling City of Edmonton Activities
 - google fonts
-- using the color picker tool to get background colors using the Novels wire-frame
+- using the color picker tool to get the body background color using the Novels wire-frame
 - grabbing font families from Photo Shop files using the Novels wire-frame
-- grabbing text sizes from Photo Shop files using the Novels wire-frame
+- grabbing text sizes and line-heights from Photo Shop files using the Novels wire-frame
 - grabbing text colors from Photo Shop files using the Novels wire-frame
 - review exercise requirements/hints